hpc-gridware/clusterscheduler/doc/markdown/man/man1/qstat.md

 status information is displayed if the `-f` or `-F` options are specified additionally and if the user runs jobs in those queues.

 The string *$user* is a placeholder for the current username.
-An asterisk "\*" can be used as username wildcard to request any user's jobs be displayed.
-The default value for this switch is `-u` *$user*.
+An asterisk * can be used as username wildcard to request any user's jobs be displayed.
+The default value for this switch is `-u $user`.

 ## -urg
 Displays additional information for each job related to the job urgency policy scheme (see *OUTPUT FORMATS* below).